MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/entry.md

 Entry exposes two events:

-- [TextChanged](xref:Xamarin.Forms.Entry.TextChanged) &ndash; raised when the text changes in the entry.
+- [`TextChanged`](xref:Xamarin.Forms.Entry.TextChanged) &ndash; raised when the text changes in the entry.
 Provides the text before and after the change.
-- [Completed](xref:Xamarin.Forms.Entry.Completed) &ndash; raised when the user has ended input by pressing the return key on the keyboard.
+- [`Completed`](xref:Xamarin.Forms.Entry.Completed) &ndash; raised when the user has ended input by pressing the return key on the keyboard.

 ### Completed

-The `Completed` event is used to react to the completion of an interaction with an Entry. `Completed` is raised when the user ends input with a field by entering the return key on the keyboard.
+The `Completed` event is used to react to the completion of an interaction with an Entry. `Completed` is raised when the user ends input with a field by pressing the return key on the keyboard.
 The handler for the event is a generic event handler, taking the sender and `EventArgs`:

 ```csharp
 void Entry_Completed (object sender, EventArgs e)